Chicago Riverwalk: 2001–2005

-2005-2012
+2005–2012

 At State and Wabash Streets where the Riverwalk is at its widest is the Vietnam Veterans Memorial Plaza, commemorating events that took place during that war.
 Designed by Ross Barney Architects and built in 2005, it is nestled within the Riverwalk and consists of a terraced lawn, a waterfall and a central pool.
 The Chicago Vietnam Veterans' Memorial Plaza, one of the largest in the nation outside of Washington, D.C., connects people to the riverfront, provides an escape from the steel and glass of the City, and bejewels the City's waterfront.
 Its public objectives and finished forms embody what a memorial plaza should be; a remembrance of those that served, and a celebration of the living.
 The plaza occupies land, reclaimed by the rebuilding and relocation of Wacker Drive, to create an urban park, with terraces and bench-lined ramps that gently transition from busy city streets to more quiet spaces near the river, providing a green refuge.

-Plans were announced to deploy the full intention of a connected path from Lake Michigan west towards Lake Street.
+Plans were announced to deploy the full intention of a connected path from Lake Michigan west toward Lake Street.
 Ross Barney Architects was again charged with envisioning this extension.
 Phase 01 was completed in 2009 with under-bridge canopies and new landscaping added south of State Street.